+3.3.
 Antigen-specific responses in the spleen of mice

-Spleen cells from immunized mice stimulated with either rBmVAL-1 or rBmALT-2 proliferated significantly (SI 10.8 $\pm$
+Spleen cells from immunized mice stimulated with either rBmVAL-1 or rBmALT-2 proliferated significantly (SI 10.8 \pm 1.1 and SI 14.6 \pm 1.2 respectively) compared to the media control (SI 2.1 \pm 0.9).
+Spleen cells from mice immunized with the multivalent construct responded to both rBmVAL-1 (SI 18.9 \pm 2.6) and rBmALT-2 (SI 23.5 \pm 3.1)

-1.1 and SI 14.6 $\pm$ 1.2 respectively) compared with the media control (SI 2.1 $\pm$ 0.9).
-Spleen cells from mice immunized with the multivalent construct responded to both rBmVAL-1 (SI 18.9 $\pm$ 2.6) and rBmALT-2 (SI 23.5 $\pm$ 3.1) suggesting that a strong recall cellular response is generated to both BmVAL-1 and BmALT-2 following vaccination with the multivalent construct.
+suggesting that a strong recall cellular response is generated to both BmVAL-1 and BmALT-2 following vaccination with the multivalent construct.

+3.4.
 Cytokine analysis from proliferated culture supernatants

-To identify the cytokine profile of the antigen-responding cells, we collected the culture supernatant of mouse spleen cells stimulated with respective antigen (rBmVAL-1 or rBmALT-2) and measured the level of IFN-γ, IL-4, IL-5, and IL-10.
-These results showed that significant levels of IL-5 and IFN-γ are secreted by the spleen cells in response to rBmVAL-1.
+To identify the cytokine profile of the antigen-responding cells, we collected the culture supernatant of mouse spleen cells stimulated with respective antigen (rBmVAL-1 or rBmALT-2) and measured the level of IFN- γ , IL-4, IL-5 and IL-10.
+These results showed that significant levels of IL-5 and IFN- γ are secreted by the spleen cells in response to rBmVAL-1.
 Spleen cells stimulated with rBmALT-2 predominantly secreted IL-4 and IL-5 (Figure 5).

-Multivalent vaccine induces significant protection in mice and jirds
+3.5.
+Multivalent vaccine induces significant protection in mice and jirds: